dart-lang/site-www/src/tools/pub/cmd/pub-global.md

   helloworld:
 {% endprettify %}

-Failing to list a script under the `executables` tag limits how it can be used&mdash;it can be executed using `pub global run`, but not directly from the command line.
+Failing to list a script under the `executables` tag reduces the script's
+usability: unlisted scripts can be executed using `pub global run`, but not directly from the command line.

 ## Deactivating a package